 If there are any disputes between faculty members and students when using this policy, the dean of students will be responsible for providing adjudication on the matter.
-The University of Baltimore is working with an external partner, INOVA, to provide comprehensive mental health and wellness services to students.
+The University of Baltimore is working with an external partner to provide an SAP that provides comprehensive mental health and wellness services to students.